Episcopal Conference of Latin America: Conflict over liberation theology

-CELAM support for liberation theology was frowned on by the Vatican and Pope Paul VI, who tried to slow the movement after the 1962-1965 Council.
+Supported by CELAM, liberation theology was historically met with skepticism by the Vatican and Pope Paul VI.
 Cardinal Antonio Samoré, in charge of relations between the Roman Curia and the CELAM as the leader of the Pontifical Commission for Latin America, was ordered to put a term to this orientation.

 With Alfonso López Trujillo's election in 1972 as general secretary of CELAM, conservatives gained control of this organization, at much the same time as they were beginning to regain control of the Roman Curia.
 Considered a papabile at the 2005 Papal conclave, López Trujillo stayed CELAM's general secretary until 1984.
-However, at the 1979 CELAM Conference of Puebla, over three months after the election of Karol Wojtyla as Pope John Paul II conservative reorientation of the CELAM was met by strong opposition from the progressive part of the clergy, which defined the concept of a "preferential option for the poor".
-However, Pope John Paul II would go on to use the phrase in his 1987 encyclical Sollicitudo rei socialis.
-Cardinal Joseph Ratzinger, later Pope Benedict XVI, was charged of bringing back the Vatican's authority in the Third World.
-In 1984 and 1986, the Holy See twice condemned elements of liberation theology, especially Marxist elements.
+However, at the 1979 CELAM Conference in Puebla, Mexico, over three months after the election of Karol Wojtyla as Pope John Paul II, conservative reorientation of the CELAM was met by strong opposition from the progressive part of the clergy, which defined the concept of a "preferential option for the poor".
+However, the pope would go on to use the phrase in his 1987 encyclical Sollicitudo rei socialis.
+In 1984 and 1986, the Holy See twice condemned elements of liberation theology, especially Marxist elements, but did not strictly condemn it on the whole.

-In his travel to Nicaragua, John Paul II harshly condemned what he dubbed the "popular Church" (i.e. "base ecclesiastic communities" supported by the CELAM) and against Nicaraguan clergy's tendencies to support the Sandinistas, insisting on the Vatican's sole authority.